- Texas Teacher Certification

 Special education teachers have a unique responsibility to develop Individualized Education Programs (IEPs) for each student tailored to their level of development.
 Because special education teachers teach at all levels, they need to be flexible in their development and delivery of content.
 It is especially important for special education teachers to maintain strong lines of communication with the adults in a student's life in order to understand their unique challenges and what if any accommodations are needed to facilitate the learning process.

-The Gulf Coast Region will need over 1,500 Special Education Teachers by 2024!
+The Gulf Coast Region will need nearly 500 more Special Education Teachers by 2026!

 Even Special Education Teachers just starting out make nearly $12,000 above the median for all occupations in the region!